Lance McCullers Jr.: Milwaukee Brewers

+On July 15, 2026, the Astros traded McCullers, Colton Gordon, and cash to the Milwaukee Brewers in exchange for Jadyn Fielder.
+In two appearances for the team, he recorded a 3.86 ERA with five strikeouts across 4 2/3 innings pitched.
+McCullers was designated for assignment by the Brewers on July 26.
+He was released by Milwaukee the following day.

 Personal life

 McCullers' father, Lance Sr., also pitched in Major League Baseball, for the San Diego Padres, New York Yankees, Detroit Tigers, and Texas Rangers, from 1985 to 1992.
 He is of Cuban descent through his mother.

 McCullers is a Catholic and spoke about his faith in a video for the Astros' Faith and Family Night in 2015.
-McCullers married longtime girlfriend Kara Kilfoile in December 2015.
-Their first child, a daughter, was born in December 2019.
+McCullers married his longtime girlfriend in December 2015.
+Their first child was born in December 2019.
 In 2016, the Lance McCullers Jr. Foundation, a non-profit organization, was established by McCullers and his family to advocate for stray and homeless animals.

+During the 2025 MLB season, McCullers and his family were the recipients of physical threats related to his play from an intoxicated gambler located outside the United States.